MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/home.md

 1. Select **Create**.

-After the environment was created, you'll see the **Demo** environment which lets you explore the app with ficticious data.
+After the environment was created, you'll see the **Demo** environment which lets you explore the app with fictitious data.
 You can change the sample data to match your industry.
 Select the **Settings** icon in the header and select **Demo settings**.
 Additionally, you can change the visual theme.

 You [switch to the environment](#change-between-environments) you created during the sign-up process to work with your own data.